AdobeDocs/frameio-api/src/pages/guides/Authorization to File Upload/index.md

 }
 ```

-## Multi-part Upload

-After creating a placeholder file through the **Create File (local upload)** endpoint, you will have one or more upload urls depending on the file_size provided in the request.
-When a given file results in more than one upload url, it may be useful to compose a shell script that splits up the source file into chunks and issues the same number of subsequent requests.

-> **NOTE:** These are important details to keep in mind when sending the subsequent upload requests.
+**NOTE:** These are important details to keep in mind when sending the subsequent upload request(s).

 > * The HTTP request method must be `PUT`.
 > * The `x-amz-acl` header must be included and be set to private.
 > * The `Content-Type` header must match the `media_type` specified in the original **Create File (local upload)** request.
 This is true even when uploading the file as separate parts.

+**Multi-part Uploads**

+When a given file results in more than one upload url, it may be useful to compose a shell script that splits up the source file into chunks and issues the same number of subsequent requests.

 In the sample Python script below, we're passing in one upload url in the `upload_urls` parameter, though as noted above, you may have more than one provided to you based on the file size set in the request body for **Create File (local upload).**